akeeme/nfl-api-client/README.md

 The `statusDescription` attribute contains the status of the request, indicating whether it was successful or if there was some error
 The `status_code` gives the HTTPS status code of the request.

-The `reponse` attribute contains any data that was received from the request.
+The `response` attribute contains any data that was received from the request.
 Stored in JSON objects.
 It is either a single JSON object or a list of JSON objects depending on the request.

 ## Status Codes